socialimpactlab/feedbackmechanisms/index.md

 ## Contact Us
 If your have any queries or feedback about any of the resources here, we’d love to hear from you.
 [Get in touch](mailto:hello@simlab.org)!

-This project was funded by a grant from the UK Department for International Development.
+This project was funded by UK Department for International Development.

 <img style="margin-left:auto;display:block;margin-right:auto" width="100px" src="{{site.baseurl}}/public/img/dfid.jpg">